rbpollock/labboNetwork/docs/interfaces/imetalabbo.md

 Helper function that can be used by a client to verify the correctness of a patricia proof they have been supplied with.

 *Note: For more detail about branchMask and siblings, examine the PatriciaTree implementation.
-While external, likely only to be used by the Labbo contracts, as it checks that the user is proving their own reputation in the current labbo.
+While external, likely only to be used by the Labbo contracts, as it checks that the user is proving their own reputation in the current colony.
 The `verifyProof` function can be used to verify any proof, though this function is not currently exposed on the Labbo's EtherRouter.*

 **Parameters**